iguchi1124/arabman/README.md

 # Arabman

-Convert into arabic numerals to roman numerals.
+Translate to arabic numerals to roman numerals.

 ## Installation